Ehud Ben Zvi: Academic scholarship

 Ben Zvi founded the Journal of Hebrew Scriptures in 1996 and served as its general editor until 2013.
-He was one of the founders and served as first chair of the SBL International Cooperation Initiative, 2006-2013, and was one of the two founding co-editors of Ancient Near Eastern Monographs (SBL).
+He was one of the founders and served as first chair of the SBL International Cooperation Initiative, 2006-2013, and was one of the two founding co-editors of Ancient Near East Monographs (SBL Press).

 He has served as president of the Society of Biblical Literature (2025), European Association of Biblical Studies (2016-2018), the Canadian Society of Biblical Studies, 2001-2002, and the Pacific-Northwest American Academy of Religion/Society of Biblical Literature (1995-96).

-In 2015, a Festschrift was published in his honor.
+In 2015, a Festschrift was published in his honour.
 History, Memory, Hebrew Scriptures: A Festschrift for Ehud Ben Zvi.